A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Applications and Limitations

 \subsubsection{Embodiment Generalization}

 Despite the use of the term "BFM", current BFMs are typically trained on specific humanoid robot embodiments with fixed morphology, actuator dynamics, and sensor configurations.
 While they excel at controlling the robot they were trained on, it is currently intractable for them to generalize to novel embodiments with different body shapes, actuator types, or degrees of freedom.
 This limitation stems from several key challenges in embodiment generalization.
 One major issue is morphological mismatch, where policies designed for a specific kinematic or dynamic structure struggle to adapt to robots with differing link lengths, joint types, or mass distributions.
-Additionally, differences in actuator dynamics—such as variations in torque, latency, or control modes (\textit{e.g.}, position vs. torque control)—can destabilize policies when transferred between systems.
-Sensor diversity adds another layer of complexity, as BFMs often assume consistent sensor inputs and have difficulty managing situations with missing or additional sensing modalities.
-Furthermore, reward functions created for one type of embodiment (\textit{e.g.}, humanoid walking) may not effectively translate to others (\textit{e.g.}, hexapod gait patterns), leading to confusion in task adaptation.
+Additionally, differences in actuator dynamics, such as variations in torque, latency, or control modes (\textit{e.g.}, position vs. torque control), can destabilize policies when transferred between systems.
+Sensor diversity introduces another layer of complexity, as BFMs often assume consistent sensor inputs and struggle to manage situations involving missing or additional sensing modalities.
+Furthermore, reward functions created for one type of embodiment (\textit{e.g.}, humanoid walking) may not effectively translate to others (\textit{e.g.}, hexapod gait patterns), resulting in confusion during task adaptation.
 These challenges underscore the necessity for more adaptable BFM architectures that can abstract skills across various robotic platforms.